Curved Page Divider

 As you may have suspected, there are also stringent financial and criminal history requirements for obtaining a foster parent license.
 While many of these can be resolved or explained without future financial implications, past decisions can be vital during an evaluation.

-All members of the foster family living in the home must pass some level of a background check.
+All members of the foster family living in the home must undergo a background check of some level.
 Some things to consider and expect in a financial background and criminal background check for potential foster parents include (but are not limited to):

 • All required paperwork is submitted and;